Lenox, Massachusetts: Education

 Lenox operates its own school system for the town's 800 students.
 It is the only town in the county whose schools do not have a formal tuition agreement with any other town (other students may attend, however).
 Morris Elementary School houses students from pre-kindergarten through fifth grade, and Lenox Memorial Middle and High School houses students through twelfth grade.
 In 1966 Lenox Memorial High School moved from its 1908 building to a new campus co-located with the town's middle school.
 The school's athletic teams are called the "Millionaires", in acknowledgement of the town's history, and their colors are maroon and gold.
 The school's longtime rivals are the Lee Wildcats.
 Additionally, Lenox is home to two special education schools (Valleycrest School and the Hillcrest Center), as well as private schools, Berkshire Christian, which serves students from pre-kindergarten through grade 8, Berkshire Country Day School, which serves students from pre-kindergarten through ninth grade, and The Montessori School of the Berkshires, which serves toddlers through middle school students.

 The nearest community college is Berkshire Community College in Pittsfield.
 The nearest state colleges are Massachusetts College of Liberal Arts in North Adams, and Westfield State University.
-The nearest private college is Bard College at Simon's Rock in Great Barrington.
+The nearest private college is Williams College in Williamstown.